Panattack/Pacepal/README.md

 ## ⚙️ Backend implementation requirements:
 - The Master must be implemented in Java and implement TCP Server.
-Not allow the use of out-of-the-box libraries beyond the default Java ServerSocket, or HTTP protocol using ready-made server such as Java or Apache.
+Not allowed the use of out-of-the-box libraries beyond the default Java ServerSocket, or HTTP protocol using ready-made server such as Java or Apache.
 - The Master must be multithreaded and be able to serve many users at the same time and communicate simultaneously with employees.